spi3ex/nuttx/Documentation/guides/simulator.rst

       $ make install
    Now Copy the built `genromfs` exec to /opt/local/bin

-   For GUI Applications we need X11 Libraries libx11 can be build using Homebrew also
+   For GUI Applications we need X11 Libraries, libx11 can also be build using Homebrew.

    .. code-block:: console

       $ sudo port install xorg-libX11

 Compiling